big-ab-games/robo-instructus-blog/_posts/2020-05-24-the-otf-journey.md

 When I tried migrating rusttype to ttf-parser I found more issues still.
 Just using it at all proved to be a challenge.
 I ended up having to handle a self-referential struct in rust, which isn't really very nice.
 Having to crack out the dreaded `unsafe` keyword is something I try to avoid if I can.

 ## Drawing cubic beziers
-Enventually I did solve those issues and get rusttype working using ttf-parser, but the issue of the cubic bezier remained.
+Enventually I did solve those issues and got rusttype working using ttf-parser, but the cubic bezier problem remained.
 I realised I just didn't understand rusttype's rasterization code.
 I'd written regression tests for it, benchmarks to track performance.
-I'd optimised it removing hashing.
+I'd optimised it by removing hashing.
 But I'd never _really_ understood exactly what it was really doing.

 This is a problem if I want to try to draw a more complex curve.
 I started looking around elsewhere to see if this problem has been solved by cleverer people.
 I remembered reading about [font-rs](https://github.com/raphlinus/font-rs) and it's fast rasterization.
 When I dug into the code I found it didn't support cubic curves either, but it was much smaller & nicer code compared with rusttype's rasterization.
 I mean I didn't understand it 100% either, but at least there was _less_ of it.